 Stampede is an energy services company that provides premier contract drilling services in Western Canada.
-Stampede operates a fleet of 10 telescopic double drilling rigs suited for most formations within the WCSB.
+Stampede operates a fleet of 18 telescopic double drilling rigs and 1 high spec triple drilling rig suited for most formations within the Western Canadian Sedimentary Basin ("WCSB").
 The Corporation's head office is located in Calgary, Alberta with operations based out of Nisku, Alberta and Estevan, Saskatchewan.
-The Corporation's shares trade on the TSX Venture Exchange under the symbol "SDI".
+The Corporation's common shares trade on the TSX Venture Exchange under the symbol "SDI".